 If you are playing a deep strike army you will want a Tyranid Hive Tyrant on the table as fast as possible.
 This is because the Tyranid Hive Tyrant has an upgrade that has a special rule that meant that you should get 66% of your reserves on during the second turn instead of the usual 50%.

 Tyranids as a Shooty Army

 Tyranids are known for being a close assault army.
-The game tactics are usually to get the army in to close combat as soon as possible with the fewest casualties as possible, and them just feast on the opposition. however the new 6th Edition Warhammer 40k rules is favoring the armies with ranged weapons.
+The game tactics are usually to get the army in to close combat as soon as possible with the fewest casualties as possible, and them just feast on the opposition.
+The 6th Edition Warhammer 40k rules favoured the armies with ranged weapons.
+The 7th edition rules came with missions that favoured more rounded armies.
 Can the Tyranids adapt?
 Let’s have a look!

 Tyranid Shooty Weapons

 The Tyranids have 3 broad types of shooty weapons available: